How does northern India’s climate differ from elsewhere

 Which is the best month to visit Delhi?

-Delhi is also in the Ganges plain and so can have freezing fog in the winter months of December – February.
+Delhi is also in the Ganges plain and so can have freezing fog in the winter months of December – early February.
 However, sightseeing can be planned around any time of year, and Delhi has many indoor museums and outdoor excursions can take place during the warm afternoons.
 October, November and March are the best months weather-wise.

 Which northern Indian city has the best weather?